soph-li/humps-and-camels/INSTALL.md

 export DISPLAY=:0
 ```

-To build and exectue the program, run:
+To build and execute the program, run:

 ```
 dune build